Deeragun - Jensen

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for the financial year ended June 30, 2022, Deeragun - Jensen had a median income among taxpayers of $51,908.
-The average income stood at $57,511 in this period.
-This was lower than the national average and compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 11.71% since financial year ended June 30, 2022, current estimates suggest approximately $57,986 (median) and $64,246 (average) as of March 2025.
-From the Census conducted in August 2021, household, family and personal incomes in Deeragun - Jensen cluster around the 54th percentile nationally.
-Distribution data shows that 38.8% of locals (2,599 people) fall into the $1,500 - 2,999 income category, which aligns with regional levels where this cohort represents 31.7%.
-After housing costs, 84.9% of income remains for other expenses.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2022, Deeragun - Jensen had a median income among taxpayers of $51,908 with the average level standing at $57,511.
+This is lower than average on a national basis and compares to levels of $50,780 and $64,844 across Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since June 30, 2022, current estimates would be approximately $59,170 (median) and $65,557 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Deeragun - Jensen cluster around the 54th percentile nationally.
+Distribution data shows the predominant cohort spans 38.8% of locals (2,640 people) in the $1,500 - 2,999 category, aligning with regional levels where this cohort likewise represents 31.7%.
+After housing, 84.9% of income remains for other expenses.

 Frequently Asked Questions - Income